riteshitey/AWS-SAA-C02-Study-Guide/README.md

+Here’s a well-structured "What - Individual Objectives" section based on your previous work:

+---

+The What - Individual Objectives

+Objective 1: Automate AWS Backup and Monitoring Systems to Enhance Operational Efficiency

+Measure Taken:

+Delivered a strategic DynamoDB backup and restore solution that automated the backup and restore process, reducing manual interventions.

+Enhanced the Auto Alarm Solution, creating 1500+ alarms and improving the reliability of alarm creation through optimization efforts such as resolving throttling issues with PutMetricAlarm.

+Created a Subscription Filter utility solution, which automated the addition/removal of filters for efficient log monitoring and incident management.

+Impact:

+Achieved significant reductions in manual overhead, allowing for faster recovery and increased system uptime.

+Enhanced monitoring accuracy, reducing false alarms and improving team response times to incidents.

+Provided scalable solutions that increased the reliability of the AWS environment across multiple projects.

+---

+Objective 2: Ensure Multi-region Deployment Readiness for Key Projects

+Measure Taken:

+Conducted AWS service-level Proof of Concepts (POCs) for multi-region support for the Arrow Card project, gathering critical evidence for finalizing deployment patterns.

+Bootstrapped AWS accounts in the Ireland region for the CIT AWS environment to enable seamless multi-region operations.

+Supported the Repayments Journey, ensuring the application was the first to go live across multiple regions with fully automated deployment pipelines.

+Impact:

+Enabled business continuity and operational resilience through multi-region support.

+Improved the speed and ease of multi-region deployments, leading to more efficient operations and greater flexibility in the infrastructure.

+Played a pivotal role in strengthening global operations, directly supporting mission-critical business processes.

+---

+Objective 3: Enhance AWS Compliance and Cost Efficiency Across Teams

+Measure Taken:

+Regularly remediated AWS Config compliance issues, ensuring alignment with security and governance standards across SIL and dpraw teams.

+Enhanced the Tagging Utility Solution, allowing teams to automate the tagging of AWS resources, which significantly reduced overall costs by improving cost visibility and tracking.

+Migrated legacy Lambda functions to updated runtime versions, ensuring operational continuity and alignment with security requirements before older versions were deprecated.

+Impact:

+Achieved full compliance with AWS security best practices, improving the governance of cloud resources.

+Enabled a cost-saving culture by promoting the adoption of tagging standards across multiple teams, leading to measurable AWS cost reductions.

+Prevented potential operational disruptions by proactively updating resources ahead of deprecation timelines.

+---

+These objectives capture the key initiatives you worked on throughout the year and the tangible measures you took to drive progress.
+They also align well with the impact your contributions had on the business.

 Here’s a structured self-evaluation for your annual performance review, categorizing your contributions under each of the four objectives.
 I've highlighted key points in bold as requested: